 As the world of information, the needs of 21st century learners, the resources and tools they use, and formal and informal learning environments are rapidly changing, school library and technology programs must evolve into a learning commons that supports collaborative, student-driving learning.
 This course is designed to be a seminar that examines administrative and leadership issues, policies, and practices pertinent to operation of effective information, media and technology programs in schools and districts, building on the knowledge and skills mastered in the Library Administration course (902 initial level).
 Competencies covered include leadership skills, legal and ethical issues, staffing issues, managing multiple facilities, advocacy, grant writing, and staff and professional development.

-Information, Virtual Libraries and the Internet
+Information, Virtual Libraries and the Internet (old version for those who had LIBMEDIA 350/550 before fall 2017)

-This program prepares professionals for the schools who support student multimedia literacy and democratic access to information.
+This course prepares professionals for the schools who support student multimedia literacy and democratic access to information.
 As Internet applications expand, those who create, store and provide access to information, from the Library of Congress to businesses, institutions and individuals are putting more and more information into digital form.
 This information may be in visual, textual, graphic or video format.
 Libraries are changing from individual, discrete, physical institutions to collaborative, distributed, integrated and virtual organizations.
 In turn, librarianship is also changing.
 Library members and their librarians need an understanding of the bodies engaged, funding available, issues and players involved, technologies required, and the skills and strategies needed.
 The magnitude of change is requiring an unprecedented level of cooperation and collaboration.
 Even the shifts are shifting as we move to libraries and librarians that are virtual and mobile and the emphasis shifts from custodian of artifacts to leadership and innovation through communication.
 Students in this course will: